Asthma is a very common condition that affects more than 5- 10% of the population

 - Extremely difficult time with breathing

-- A change in facial color [Bluish Color]
+– Change in facial color [Bluish Color]

 - A change in lip color [Bluish Color]